webdriverio/appium-boilerplate/README.md

 The `touchAction` is the new official W3C implementation of a gesture.
 The downside of this method is that it's more verbose and a little but more complex in comparison to `touchPerform`.
 Both methods are explained in the code.

+You can run the single test with the following commands

+        // For Android local execution
+        npm run android.app -- --spec=tests/specs/app.drag.and.drop.spec.ts

+        // For iOS local execution
+        npm run ios.app -- --spec=tests/specs/app.drag.and.drop.spec.ts

 ### Form components
 The Forms-tab holds some components that might be a challenge during automation: